 Are there special precautions that people with cancer should take?

-People who are at higher risk of getting very sick from COVID-19 should avoid any non-essential travel during the COVID-19 pandemic.
+People who are at higher risk of getting very sick from COVID-19 should think carefully about non-essential travel during the COVID-19 pandemic, especially if the travel will involve areas with high or increasing rates of COVID-19.
 This is especially important for people who have not yet been fully vaccinated against COVID-19.
 If you are not vaccinated, stay at home to reduce your exposure to the virus, practice physical distancing, and avoid social gatherings, including smaller gatherings with family or friends who don't live with you.
-Wear a cloth face covering or mask, and make your trip out as brief as possible.
-If you have been vaccinated, you are able to return to normal activities.
-However, some places may continue to require masking and physical distancing.
+Wear a face covering or mask, and make your trip out as brief as possible.
+If you have been vaccinated and live in an area with low COVID-19 transmission rates, you are able to return to normal activities.
+In places with high or increasing rates of COVID-19, masking is still important.
+Always follow local government guidelines for masking and social distancing.

 A good rule of thumb during emergency situations such as the pandemic is to keep enough essential medications, both prescription and over-the-counter, to last for at least 1 month.
 Create and keep updated an emergency contact list that includes family, friends, neighbors, and community or neighborhood resources who may be able to provide information or assistance to you if you need it.